 I really enjoyed this day and it definitely builds on the skills learned in the first course.
 The Westinghouse Brakes are much easier to come to terms with than the lapping brakes on the rest of the fleet and this allows you to relax slightly and enjoy the driving experience.
 New challenges are presented in terms of the shunt operations at the termini which require concentration and a delicate hand, plus the many road crossings on the Douglas to Laxey section which require vigilance and care when approaching.
 The instructors are brilliant and the whole day is recommended to any tram enthusiast as a great experience.

 New for the 2016 season is the Advanced driving course, which uses a Car operating two round trips (from Douglas to Ramsey), with participants alternating in sections over 2 journeys (if only one student on the day then only one round trip will be completed).

 As you can guess from the enthusiasm of my words above I would heartily recommend these courses to anyone with an interest in trams.
 They are currently charged at the rate of £350 per person for a full day course which is on a par with similar experience days elsewhere.
 Currently the MER are offering dates throughout the season.

 For further details or to book a course contact Marienne Bridges by email on Marieanne.email@example.com or by telephone on 01624 697419.

-The full information and booking form is attached HERE (please return to the above e-mail address)
+The full information and booking forms are also available to download below (please return to the above e-mail address)